 Make the base for the apples

-The bottom of the pan is spread with a thin, brown sugar mixture, which adds wonderful flavor to the apples and prevents the apples from sticking to the bottom of the pan.
+The bottom of the pan is spread with a thin, brown sugar mixture, which adds wonderful flavor to the apples.
+It also prevents the apples from sticking to the bottom of the pan.
 Many upside down apple cake recipes use butter with the brown sugar.
 I wanted this recipe to be dairy free (parve) so that those who keep kosher can enjoy this dessert after eating a meal where meat is served.
 I therefore used refined coconut oil, which worked out great!
-Using a fork or a spoon, simply mix the refined coconut oil with the brown sugar, mix in the rest of the ingredients, and spread it on the bottom of your prepared pan.
+Using a fork or a spoon, simply mix the refined coconut oil with the brown sugar.
+Mix in the rest of the ingredients.
+Then spread it on the bottom of your prepared pan.
 A small metal spatula is the perfect tool for spreading.

 Press in the apples

-To prepare the apples, peel, core and halve them, Place the flat side (the inner half) on a cutting board, and cut slices approximately 1/4 of an inch thick.
+To prepare the apples, peel, core and halve them.
+Place the flat side (the inner half) on a cutting board.
+Cut slices approximately 1/4 of an inch thick.
 Place them on top of the brown sugar mixture in a decorative fashion.
 Some people use lemon juice to prevent the apples from browning (oxidizing), but there is really no need to do so here.
 Leaving aside that I do not enjoy lemon on my apples, it will only take a couple of minutes (literally) to make the cake batter.
 If you want to avoid the apples from browning though, just cover the pan with plastic wrap while you make the cake batter.

 Make the honey cake batter